Arne-Sandberg/Fracktal-PrintCostEstimator/README.md

 # Fracktal-PrintCostEstimator

-This is a small web application which takes an STL file and returns the volume, estimated time for printing and cost of print.
+A small web application which takes an STL file and returns the volume, estimated time for printing and cost of print.
 ### Requirements
 - Python 3
 - Django